lethain/staff-eng/src/markdown/drafts/template.md

 3. Within your copy, please delete `omit: true` from the top of the
 4. Please add your story as a standalone pull request.
 Please do not make template or other changes within the that pull request.
-5. Dont' worry about the date.
+5. Don't worry about the date.
 We'll select a date based on when we complete editing.
 6. The slug should be `/stories/firstname-lastname`
 7. You're welcome to change any of the questions, including